gcoen/Functional-spreadsheet-CLI-REPL/README.md

 A. the CLI

 B. Implement the REPL as a language: Scheme?
 Python?
-  CLI commands as as functions of the language
+  CLI commands as functions of the language

 C. Concurrent Processing + two-dimensional interface